aishsharma/WeirdoAish/README.md

 # WeirdoAish
-This will host my personal profile site and simple javascript projects
+This is my personal profile site and will have simple javascript projects